-We at Star are partnering with a worldwide consumer electronics brand with a goal to build a white-label industry-agnostic ecosystem for managing connected devices remotely.
-Our vision includes delivering software updates over the air (OTA) and gathering critical data points from devices.
+We at Star are partnering with a worldwide consumer electronics brand with the goal of building a white-label, industry-agnostic ecosystem for managing connected devices remotely.
+Our vision includes delivering connected devices software updates over the air (OTA) and gathering critical data points from devices.

-With this product, we expect to build a trust-based relationship between the Original Equipment Manufacturers (OEM) and their end-users.
-Encouraging user-centric product delivery and enabling growth opportunities through new business models for key players.
+With this product, we expect to build a trust-based relationship between Original Equipment Manufacturers (OEM) and their end-users, thus encouraging user-centric product delivery and enabling growth opportunities through new business models for key players.

 The ecosystem we are developing incorporates the following: